Jake88/momentum_tool/documentation/ABILITY_GLOSSARY.md

  1. Either car crashes,
  2. The grappling car is affected by any negative effect,
  3. The grappling car bumps the grappled car,
- 4. Or the grappling car reaches the same segment as the grappled car
+ 4. The grappling car reaches the same segment as the grappled car
+ 5. Or the movement phases ends

 # AI